Get a property report and suburb profile for any property in Highton

 Highton rental market trends

-The rental market in Highton has experienced modest growth, with house rents increasing by 3.8% over the past year to $550 per week, while unit rents have risen by 2.4% to $420 per week.
-This steady growth reflects a stable demand in the area, making Highton an attractive option for both renters and investors seeking consistent returns in a well-established suburb.
+The rental market in Highton has experienced modest growth, with house rents increasing by 1.9% over the past year to $550 per week, while unit rents have seen a 5.0% rise to $420 per week.
+This steady growth reflects the suburb's appeal, offering a balanced lifestyle with access to amenities and a strong community atmosphere.

 Suburbs near Highton